You need traffic to your website and it’s no secret that optimising your website for search traffic is an obvious way to go.

 Understanding what your customers and users want to learn and know, is exactly how you should be targeting your SEO.

 What you need to do is create and write content that ANSWERS the questions that people are SEARCHING for.
-Google are all about relevance and give priority to content it deems is relevant.
-So, write for your customers, NOT Google.
+Google is all about relevance and give priority to content it deems is relevant.
+So, write

 People might moan about algorithms, content updates, spider-bots etc. etc. Don’t worry about keeping up with Google or Bing’s employees.
 Assume customers want to get the most relevant articles, posts and products in front of them.
 Your job is to make content that people want to read, they will then start to find you.